-For just £25 a month you can sponsor a girl in Sri Lanka or Nepal to give them an education and help them achieve their full potential.
+For just £25 a month you can sponsor a girl in Sri Lanka or Nepal, giving them an education and helping them achieve their full potential.

-How much of my donation goes to my sponsored child?
+How much of my donation goes to my sponsored girl?

-100% of your sponsorship goes directly to your sponsored girl or boy.
+100% of your sponsorship goes directly to your sponsored girl.

 What does my sponsorship provide?

 Education/books, Clothing/School uniform, Transport to School, Additional activities – IT/English/Sport/Dance/Counselling.
 Health Education/Career guidance.